coleifer/huey/docs/index.rst

     def nightly_backup():
         sync_all_data()

-To run the consume with 4 worker processes:
+To run the consumer with 4 worker processes:

 .. code-block:: console